IEEE DTDA 2025

 Prof. Luh-Maan Chang

-The trend of circularly mitigating energy consumption, pollutants and wastes from the prospect of Fab Facility
+The trend of circularly mitigating energy consumption and wastes for a semiconductor chips manufacturing fab.

 Luh-Maan Chang